-Strange Breed is set to release their debut studio album, “Permanence.” in September 2019 alongside a cross country tour spanning from Vancouver Island to Montreal, QC.
+Strange Breed is set to release their debut studio album, “Permanence.” on September 13th, 2019 alongside a cross country tour spanning from Vancouver Island to Montreal, QC.
 They constantly have individuals of all different backgrounds reaching out and expressing how much they appreciate seeing queer representation in accessible music, and hearing “good, catchy tunes with an actual message”.

 “…The positive atmosphere they created did not, however, disguise the seriousness of the issues addressed in some of their songs — “The C Word,” an homage to consent, and “Gun Control,” a challenge to the hypocrisy of the NRA. (-Hannah Toms for Discorder Magazine” — Read the whole article here)

 “…It’s heavy subject matter made accessible through the group’s playful songwriting and boisterous personality, both in the studio and in front of a crowd.

 Even the most catatonic show-goer might find it hard to sit still during one of Strange Breed’s sets.
 If you’re not moving, the band will do it for you—sometimes by dancing with an enormous plush shark during their fittingly-titled track “Sharks”, sometimes with a leap into the crowd from Dupas.” (-Aly Laube for The Runner Mag — Read the whole article here)

 Strange Breed is all about promoting positive change through the messages in their music and in their general interactions with the world and online – be it political, social, or based around physical/mental health.
 They have been a part of raising money for vital organizations like Music Heals BC, Girls Rock Camp Vancouver, The Downtown Eastside Women’s Centre and WISH!
 Drop In Centre Society.
 “Permanence.” is the deepest and most pure exploration of those values and beliefs.